MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 When considering how an API gateway benefits your architecture, use the [Design review checklist for Security](/azure/well-architected/security/checklist) to evaluate your design.
 You need to address security considerations such as:

 - The surface area of the workload is increased with the addition of the gateway.
 That surface area brings extra identity and access management (IAM) considerations of the Azure resources, increased hardening efforts, and more.
 - The gateway can act as a network boundary transition between client network space and private Azure OpenAI network space.
-While this might allow a previously Internet-facing Azure OpenAI endpoint to now be private through private link, point of entry is instead shifted to the gateway, which needs protection itself.
+While it might allow a previously Internet-facing Azure OpenAI endpoint to now be private through private link, point of entry is instead shifted to the gateway, which needs protection itself.
 - A gateway is in a unique position to see raw request data and formulated responses from the LLM, which could include confidential data from either source.
-Data compliance and regulatory scope is now extended to this additional component.
+Data compliance and regulatory scope is now extended to this other component.
 - A gateway can extend the scope of client authorization and authentication beyond Entra ID and API key authentication, potentially across multiple identity providers (IdP).
 - In multi-region implementations, you must factor in data sovereignty in your implementation.
 Ensure your gateway compute and routing logic adheres to sovereignty requirements placed on your workload.